 Secure Your Keys

-If you have the intention to go to the amusement park and join in some activities that require moving or jumping a lot, you can use safety pins to attach your keys with the inside of your pocket so they won’t accidentally drop.
+If you have the intention to go to the amusement park and join in some activities that require moving or jumping a lot, you can use safety pins to attach your keys to the inside of your pocket so they won’t accidentally drop.

 Also, it is a genius way to keep your keys together using large safety pins instead of those tangled key chains.